brad-cannell/codebookr/README.md

-As shown in the screenshot above, the `Column description` portion of the column attributes table is still automatically populated with the value of the each column’s `label` attribute.
-So, when a column has both a `label` and a `description` attribute, the `label` attribute wins out.
+As shown in the screenshot above, the `Column description` portion of the column attributes table is still automatically populated with the value of the each column’s `label` attribute – **except where we manually added a description attribute**.
+So, when a column has both a `label` and a `description` attribute, the `description` attribute wins out.
+The idea is that if we have taken the time to manually type out a `description`, it should win out over whatever happened to be in `label`.